Pathoschild/smapi-mod-dump/source/~ImJustMatt/ExpandedStorage/docs/content-format.md

 For full details of `storage-tabs.json` see [Storage Tabs](#storage-tabs).

-### Expanded Storage
+### eXpanded Storage

-Expanded Storages are loaded into the game using
+eXpanded Storages are loaded into the game using
 [Json Assets](https://www.nexusmods.com/stardewvalley/mods/1720).
-It's also possible to load storage or enable features using the [Expanded Storage API]().
+It's also possible to load storage or enable features using the [eXpanded Storage API](../API/IExpandedStorageAPI.cs).

 ```json
 "StorageName": {